 Rate of Looked After Children rate per 10,000 population (0-17 years).

 We have seen an increase in children becoming looked after over last year.
 Children in need of accommodation due to safeguarding concerns has continued.
+Those concerns range from overall neglect, physical abuse, domestic abuse within the household, substance misuse and parental mental ill health.
 We saw an increase in care proceedings being initiated last year and the care proceedings work has continued which has resulted in more younger children entering the care of the local authority under the auspices of court orders.
-The increase in the level of care proceedings is as a result of strengthened child protection planning, early identification of risk and a robust legal planning process.
 This is much more in line with our statistical neighbours.
-Year on Year the proportion of Care Orders has increased by 5.8 percentage points, while the proportion of children under Section 20 has fallen by 7 percentage points; nearly 3/4 of our LAC population is related to court orders confirming the need for the child to be looked after by the local authority.
+Year on Year the proportion of Care Orders has increased by 9.5 percentage points, while the proportion of children under S20 has fallen by 9 percentage points.
+In Q2 for example, most of our new entries into care in July to September were as a result of care proceedings.